More seriously:

 So on this birthday of humanity, take a moment and remember your mortality, examine your life, and where necessary turn toward a deeper act of generosity.

 The word Tshuvah doens’t really mean “repentance,” but “return.”
 “Return” means that rather than saying one is sorry and moving on to the next wretched remark, one has to realize that one has walked way off the right path, turn around and walk all the way back.
 It is insufficient to apologize and move on, becasue usually, the things that we do wrong are not single mistakes in an otherwise unblemished life.
 No, we humans are creatures of pattern and habit, and that eans those mistakes that we make aren’t just about a one-ff.
 THey are usually part of a larger pattern of behavior which we need to observe and reform.
-That is one of the reasons why Judaism is based on laws - halakha- not feelings: tzedaka, not caritas, for example-
+That is one of the reasons why Judaism is based on laws - halakha- not feelings: tzedaka, not caritas, for example-From a poem Velveteen Rabbi wrote:

 psychology confirms what the rabbis have been telling us for centuries: peoples’ behavior is not driven by rational choice making, but rather by impulses often driven by habit, which are then after the fact justified.
 Which means that more important than good intentions are good habits, good patterns.